Sport toplumy (Balkanabat)

-Sport Toplumy Stadium is a multi-purpose stadium in Balkanabat, Turkmenistan.
-It is currently used mostly for football matches and serves as the home for Balkan FK.
+The Balkanabat Sports Complex or Sport Toplumy Stadium is a multi-purpose stadium in Balkanabat, Turkmenistan.
+It is currently used mostly for football matches and serves as the home for Nebitçi FT.
 The stadium holds 10,000 people.
+It is located near the Balkanabat Health Trail, in close proximity to the ridge of the Uly Balkan.

 History

 The sports complex opened on 14 October 2009.
-Construction works carried out by Turkish company Ozaylar.
+Construction works carried out by Turkish company Özaylar Inşaat on request Ministry of Sports of Turkmenistan.
 The project cost $20 million.

 The sports complex includes a stadium for 10,000 spectators, sports facilities for volleyball, basketball, boxing, wrestling, mini-football, tennis.
 There is a fitness center with gym, swimming pool, a small hotel with 50 rooms.
+Parking areas for vehicles are arranged around the stadium.

+Events

+On 4 December 2024, the 2024 Turkmenistan Super Cup final was hosted in the stadium.